badboy/content/files/en-us/web/api/navigator/sendbeacon/index.md

 There's nothing the next page can do to avoid this, so the new page seems slow, even though it's the fault of the previous page.

-With the `sendBeacon()` method, the data is transmitted asynchronously when the user agent has an opportunity to do so, without delaying unload or the next navigation.
+With the `sendBacon()` method, the data is transmitted asynchronously when the user agent has an opportunity to do so, without delaying unload or the next navigation.
 This means: